While you’re here listen to our podcast with James Murphy on climate reality.

-James Murphy is a successful social entrepreneur and founder of Engage International, an initiative to build a global community to promote employee engagement, as well as collaboration and innovation.
+Social entrepreneur James Murphy is founder of Engage International, an initiative to build a global community to promote employee engagement, as well as collaboration and innovation.
 James lives in London, U.K. with his wife Sarah and comes across as a happy, well-adjusted man.

-But James has had at least two serious episodes of depression and anxiety.
-For weeks he hid his mental illness from those close to him, including his wife.
+But James Murphy has had at least two serious episodes of depression and anxiety.

-James secretly tried to cope by burying himself in work, refusing to ask for help, and drinking more and more each day.
+James secretly tried to cope by burying himself in work, and drinking more and more each day.
 However, eventually his illness became incapacitating and he was forced to reach out and seek help.

 I hid how I was feeling from everyone including my wife.
 This only made it worse.
 I was being destroyed by focusing on the past.
-I was feeling more and more isolated.
-I was embarrassed, and I was acting irrationally, getting angry, frustrated and so anxious I found it impossible to focus.
+I was feeling more and more isolated, embarrassed, and acting irrationally.
+It was impossible to focus.

 Looking back, I have suffered with mental health issues for years, but kept quiet and have only recently started dealing with issues that I have struggled with for 20 years.